Dhasan River: Origin and length

+Tributaries

-Kathan, Mangrar, Bachneri and Rohni are among its tributaries.
+Kathan, Mangrar, Bachneri, Sukhanai, and Rohni are among its tributaries.

-Human Activity
+Human activity

-Two dams have been built on Dhasan: one at Pahari and one further down at Lahchura.
+Two dams have been built on Dhasan: one at Pahari Ban Sujara Dam and one further down at Ghat Lahchura Dam.
 A three-branched irrigational canal was opened in 1910, diverting some of the river's flow and providing water for the Bundelkhand region.

 The river was known as the Dasharna in ancient times.
 Residents of nearby villages regard this river as a holy river.